TOP

 Contact Us

 The remote Tsum Valley has only been open to trekkers since 2008.
-In the past few years several teahouses and pleasant homestays have also been opened along this route.
-The Tsum Valley is a sacred . .
+In the past few years, several teahouses and pleasant homestays have opened along this route.
+The Tsum Valley is a sacred Himalayan pilgrimage . .

 Country: Nepal